 Note: The above links will take you to current prices, further information and customer reviews on Amazon.

-Have a towel ready as well to clean up any potential messes.
+Have a towel ready as well to clean up any potential mess.
 Microfibre cloths work great at soaking up excess spills.

 If you purchase a lubricant without a spray nozzle, consider getting a cheap, plastic syringe to disperse the product evenly.
 This can help you maintain a steady hand as well.